How to Get a North Carolina Dealer License [2023 Guide]

 • Dealers must display a sign at their business premises.
 This sign must have block letters no less than three inches high and on a contrasting background.
 The sign must clearly and distinctly show the trade name of the business.

 To get bonded, however, you only need to pay a fraction of this amount.
-To determine your exact bond cost, (known as your bond premium) your bond company will look at a number of factors including your:
+To determine your exact bond cost, (known as your bond premium) we’lll look at a number of factors including your:

 • Personal credit score